gaetancollaud/digitalstrom-mqtt/home-assistant-app/DOCS.md

    restores the connection.
 6. Stop Mosquitto and confirm the App reports the missing MQTT service without exposing credentials in its log.
+7. Install the App from the public repository without GitHub credentials and confirm the versioned image can be pulled on both supported architectures.